 After running a discovery session and design sprint with the client's product team, we decided to make more of their free content available to all users.
 Unauthenticated users, could still access a game's highlights along with news about the league or specific team.
 We organized all content (free and premium) into digestible categories — this became the top-level navigation of the app.
 Each category followed the same user flow through 3 key screens and actions: browse the menu, watch in the player and discover more in the deep dive.

-Our continuous process was to create high level user flows, bring them to life in a wireframe and add them to an interactive prototype for testing.
-This process was repeated multiple times throughout the session and during the following weeks, constantly iterating and improving our idea.
-We finished with detailed annotated wireframes, extensive user flow diagrams and button mapping specifications.
+My design process started with high level user flows, before creating wireframes for key screens that could be used in an interactive prototype for testing.
+The process was repeated throughout the project lifecycle, continuously iterating and improving ideas.
+Some of my initial deliverables were detailed annotated wireframes, clickable prototypes, extensive user flow diagrams and button mapping specifications.

 The 3 key screens were designed to be re-used for each type of content without changing the core interactions or user flows.
-The base skeleton remains the same while each individual element may vary in design to best suit the content’s needs.
+The base foundation remains the same while each individual element may vary in design to best suit the content’s needs.
 We worked closely with the development team throughout the entire process, ensuring efficiency and quality for the final product.